At Camp Tournesol, we are passionate about bringing French learning to kids outside of the classroom.

 Books

 What’s better than snuggling up with a good bedtime story?
 Answer: reading a bedtime story in French!
-This is the perfect way to not only instill a love of reading in your child, but also a love of classic French children’s’ books.
+This is the perfect way to not only instil a love of reading in your child, but also a love of classic French children’s’ books.

 Films

-Students can’t wait for movie days in French class, but now that school’s are closed for the near future, it’s time to consider watching classic French movies at home as well.
-It can be quite a fun and immersive experience!
+Watching classic French movies at home can be quite a fun and immersive experience!
 This is a great way to get a glimpse into French and/or Québécois culture, all while improving your kid’s French language skills.

 Quick Tip: It can be difficult to fully understand a film in a second language, so subtitles are perfect!
 If your child would like to improve their French reading skills, use French subtitles along with the movie.
 If your child would like to improve their French pronunciation or speaking skills, use English subtitles along with the movie to help them understand the dialogue.